 Machine learning algorithms

 Machine learning (ML) algorithms are the foundation of many innovative applications and power popular tools such as Google Search, ChatGPT, and Siri.
-These algorithms can be classified into four main types: supervised, semi-supervised, unsupervised and reinforcement learning.
+These algorithms are of four types: supervised, semi-supervised, unsupervised and reinforcement learning.
 Each type excels at specific tasks, such as classifying data or predicting future outcomes.

 Recent advances include joint embedding predictive architecture (JEPA), graph neural networks (GNN), neurosymbolic artificial intelligence, and quantum machine learning, all of which push the boundaries of what is possible.